Method Syntax

 we’ve called the method on as part of what the method does, we’d use

-into something else and you want to prevent the caller from using the original instance after the transformation.
+&mut selfas the first parameter. usually used when the method transformsselfinto something else and you want to prevent the caller from using the original instance after the transformation.

 The main reason for using methods instead of functions, in addition to providing method syntax and not having to repeat the type of

-in every method’s signature, is for organization.
+selfin every method’s signature, is for organization.

 We’ve put all the things we can do with an

-block rather than making future users of our
+instance of a type in one impl block rather than making future users of our

-in various places in the library we
+code search for capabilities of Rectangle in various places in the library we

 provide.